ABRG-Models/morphologica/docs/ref/visualmodels/graphvisual.md

     gv->addLabel (std::format("y=7 at x = {:s}", ss.str()), { 0.05f, 0.05f, 0.0f }, morph::TextFeatures(0.03f));

 ```
+With the additional annotation line and text label, the graph looks like this:

 ![Screenshot of GraphVisual graph, with more annotation lines](https://github.com/ABRG-Models/morphologica/blob/main/docs/images/graph_line_full.png?raw=true)

+To draw annotation lines where the data cross at particular *x* values, use `GraphVisual::add_x_crossing_lines` in a similar way ([graph_line_xcross.cpp](https://github.com/ABRG-Models/morphologica/blob/main/examples/graph_line_xcross.cpp) is the example code).

 ## Unicode for special characters